stefanosAgelastos/IaCexample/README.md

 State file and AWS console agree.
 `terraform destroy`
 And I remove all the unused resources.
-# Working on the assignment, implementing dependent resources:
+# Working on the assignment
+implementing dependent resources:

 I understand that our setup needs:
 - three core resources from AWS, **EC2**, **autoscaling group** and **Application Load Balancer**